KashishAgarwal0/AI_Resume_Screener/readme.md

 The goal of this project is to automate resume screening by extracting key details from resumes and ranking candidates based on job descriptions.
 This will help recruiters save time by filtering out the best candidates automatically.

+how to run this code-
+1. create the venv folder by running the command - python -m venv venv

+ 2. activate the environment-
+  venv\Scripts\activate   // you need to activate this every time whenever you open the project from start

+3.Install dependencies:
+  python install -r requirements.txt

+4. run your app:
+python app.py

 --------------------------------------------------------------------------------------------------------------------

 Project Workflow